trashbirdecology/bbsAssistant/README.md

 datasets, this package is undergoing a transformation (written 2020-09-09).

-Currently (again, as of 2020-09-09), we are working on the following and in the following order: - Saving most recent Sauer analysis results to the package - Updating the subsetting functions - Functions for obtaining old observations dataset versions - Functions for obtaining old analysis results - Updating the taxonomic matching capacity - Mapping and visualization features
+Currently (as of 2020-09-09), we are working on the following and in the following order:

+  - Providing the most recent Sauer analysis results as data objects
+  - Updating the subsetting functions
+  - Functions for obtaining old observations dataset versions
+  - Functions for obtaining old analysis results
+  - Updating the taxonomic matching capacity
+  - Mapping and visualization features

 ## About